At a Glance

 ✨Tip Number 2

-Network with professionals in the sustainability sector, especially those who have experience working with local councils.
-Engaging with these individuals can provide valuable insights into the role and may even lead to referrals or recommendations.
+Network with professionals in the sustainability sector, especially those involved with local councils or community projects.
+Building these connections can provide insights into the role and may even lead to referrals.

 ✨Tip Number 3